Contributing

 - The Nox test suite must pass without errors and warnings.

 - Include unit tests.
-This project maintains 100% code coverage.
+This project aims to maintain 96% code coverage.

 - If your changes add functionality, update the documentation accordingly.